Australian Academy of the Humanities: Fellowship

-Election to the Academy takes place at the Annual general meeting, following nomination by Council on the advice of the eleven electoral sections.
+Election to the Academy takes place at the Annual general meeting, following nomination by Council on the advice of the twelve electoral sections.

 Foundation Fellows

 At the date of the grant of the Royal Charter establishing the Australian Academy of the Humanities in 1969, there were 51 Members of the AHRC who became the Foundation Fellows of the new Academy.

 An asterisk denotes a Fellow who was also a Foundation Member of the AHRC.